 |Tel: +44 (0) 207 287 6664||Email: firstname.lastname@example.org|

-At first the new St Patrick's International College taught English Language, Computing, and Business Management with Accountancy being added to the curriculum later.
-Since 1998 the College has grown into a major international educational institution teaching diplomas and degrees at both undergraduate and postgraduate level.
-In 2009, demand for places soared so much that we acquired an additional building St Patrick's now runs classes only in 48 Carey Street, London WC2A 2JE.
-This building offers state-of-the-art, modern facilities.
+At first the ‘new’ St Patrick's taught English Language, Computing, and Business Management with Accountancy being added to the curriculum later.
+Since 1998 the College grew into a major international educational institution teaching diplomas and degrees at both undergraduate and postgraduate level.
+In 2009, demand for places soared so much that we acquired an additional building within Soho.

 After the Catholic Primary School closed, the Catholic Church continued to run St Patrick's as a Language School teaching English.